 Submit the completed form to email@example.com.
 Upon receipt of the completed form, OEC will perform a restricted party screening, export assessment, and review licensing requirements then provide the traveler with appropriate guidance.
 Travelers are encouraged to submit the Temporary Export Certification request form well in advance since it can take several weeks to obtain an export license, if one is required.

 Proprietary information provided to the University under a non-disclosure or other confidentiality agreement about defense articles or commercial products (in production or in development) is generally considered to be export controlled and should not be taken out of the US or accessed from abroad without prior OEC review and approval.
 In order to prevent inadvertent export violations, OEC encourages travelers to remove all proprietary information from their electronic devices (University and personal) prior to foreign travel and to not access proprietary information stored on University servers while out of the US.

 If there is a legitimate reason to take proprietary information out of the US, the same process described above for University equipment should be followed.

 The permanent or temporary relocation of capital equipment (value > $5000) or equipment purchased with Equipment Trust Fund (ETF) monies must be authorized by Fixed Assets Accounting.
 Please visit the Fixed Assets Accounting website or contact a staff member for more information.

-All University travel to countries subject to a comprehensive program of economic and trade sanctions by the Office of Foreign Assets Control must be reviewed and approved by the Office of Export Controls before funds are expended AND before travel occurs to ensure that all travel related activities are covered by a general license or that a specific license is obtained prior to travel.
+All University travel to countries subject to a comprehensive program of economic and trade sanctions by the Office of Foreign Assets Control (OFAC), US Department of the Treasury, must be reviewed and approved by the Office of Export Controls (OEC) before funds are expended AND before travel occurs to ensure that all travel related activities are covered by a general license or that a specific license is obtained prior to travel.
 The following countries are currently subject to comprehensive or nearly comprehensive sanctions by the US government: